Inside Tips for 1st Time Southeast Asia Travelers

 Do it in legal establishments like hotels and banks.
-The calculators of individuals on the street could have been fixed to show wrong amounts.
-The US dollar is widely accepted in urban regions but you may still need some local money in the remote areas.
-Always decline damaged bills as they are unlikely to be accepted when you wish to buy something, and make sure the amount is right before walking away.
+The calculators of individuals on the street could have been fixed to show the wrong amounts.
+US dollar is widely accepted in the urban region but you still need some local money in the remote areas.
+Always decline damaged bills as they are uneasy to spend and make sure the amount is right before walking away.

 Travel with kids